HaziqIrfan21/TrainingPeriod/README.md

 Event handler
 - Write a class which has a function which can take any function as an argument.
 Execute the function passed as an argument and Print the nameof the function to be executed.

+Event handler2
+- Create a class which has an array with some values.
+Constitute a function which can eveluate whether a user provided parameter is present in the array using Predicate delegate.